mattybrad/drumkid2/manual.md

     - A third "PCB" is used as the module's faceplate, although it has no electrical connections - it just makes sense to get the faceplate manufactured in the same place as the PCBs (usually JLCPCB, for reference)

 The easiest way to start modifying this module is by editing the C++ code and uploading your own custom firmware.
 I won't describe in detail how to write/build in C++ for the Pico, since there are many guides available on the web.
 For reference, I use Visual Studio Code on Windows, with an official Raspberry Pi debug probe for uploading code and debugging.
 If you don't require debugging capabilities, you could instead make your code edits, build a new .uf2 file and upload it via USB as described in the "updating firmware" section of this manual.

+If you want to try hacking/modifying the hardware, take a look at the Kicad project relating to your PCB version (printed on the PCB).